cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/segmentation/segmentation-tools.md

 # Segmentation Tools

-`Cornerstone3DTools` proves a set of tools to modify segmentations.
+`Cornerstone3DTools` provides a set of tools to modify segmentations.
 These include the `BrushTool`, Scissors (such as `RectangleScissor`, `CircleScissor`, `SphereScissor`), and `RectangleRoiThresholdTool`.
 We will cover each tool in more detail below.